 How will I be assessed?

-Vocational subjects changed in 2016.
-In the past, students were assessed 100% by their portfolio work.
-From 2016, there is a mixture of assessment.
-Units in Year 13 will be set and marked by the class teacher.
-Unit 1, 2 and 3 will be assessed by external examinations.
+There is a mixture of assessment.
+Units in Year 12 and Year 13 will be set and marked by the class teacher.
+Unit 1 and 2 will be externally assessed by external examinations.

 Students’ work will be graded pass, Merit, Distinction or Distinction*.
 The Cambridge Technical Extended Certificate is equivalent to one A-Level and carries UCAS points.
 The Cambridge Technical Certificate, awarded after successful completion of one year, is equivalent to an AS-Level and carries UCAS points too.

 Students who have followed this course have gone on to a wide range of courses and careers in apprenticeships and Higher Education courses, including programming and game design.

 Employer and Higher Education Institution Recognition

 The OCR Cambridge Nationals are vocationally related qualifications that take an engaging, practical and inspiring approach to learning and assessment.

 They are industry relevant, geared to key sector requirements and very popular with schools and colleges because they suit such a broad range of learning styles and abilities.